Are Mars and Barsoom the same world?

 the north pole was well around the curve of the planet.

-to build up and concentrate its debris.
+region, tended to build up and concentrate its debris.
 The

-rotation which thinned debris out on the equator also thickened it as latitude increased,
+rotation which thinned debris out on the equator also thickened it as latitude

+minimal.
 The contribution of Hellas somewhat more substantial.

 However, unlike the South pole which was buried under miles of welded rock,

-the North pole's debris cover was hardly as thick, instead of two miles, it
+the North pole's debris cover was hardly as thick, instead of two miles,

-the heavy rocks which bombarded the south pole, it tended
+travelled, than the heavy rocks which bombarded the south pole, it tended

 to include more light volatile chemicals, and the debris tended to concentrate

-in spiral patterns, matching the pattern of rotation and further shaped by coriolis
+in spiral patterns, matching the pattern of rotation and further shaped

-and geologically distinct region.
+as a geographically and geologically distinct region.
 The ice

 cap continued to swell and expand.
 Now, however, the distribution

 The result was the two great spiral arms, representing Hellas and Argyre,